rahulkumarsingh73690/acss-site/app/docs/tutorials/responsive-web-design.md

 ## Usage

-<p>You may apply different styles to apply in the context of various breakpoints.
-For example:</p>
+<p>Use different classes to see styles being applied in the context of various breakpoints, for example:</p>

 ```html
    <div class="D-ib--sm W-50%--sm W-25%--lg P-20px Bgc-#CCC">1</div><!--